GorkaLiul/Obsidian-notes/Calendar/2024-12-20 Todo-app IO + Task Enums.md

 continuation of [[2024-12-14 Todo-App Scheme]]

 - [/] Finish I/O for prompting ${Working_Dir}
-- [ ] Create enums and Structs for Tasks and Status
+- [x] Create enums and Structs for Tasks and Status
-- [ ] Implement functions for manipulating tasks
+- [/] Implement functions for manipulating tasks